findmypast/recruitment-test-data-engineering/Readme.md

 docker-compose run database mysql --host=database --user=codetest --password=swordfish codetest <example_schema.sql
 ```

-Then make sure that the containers have been built with `docker-compose build` and run one or more of the sample scripts with:
+Then make sure that the containers have been built with `docker-compose build` and run one or more of the sample programmes with:

 ```
+docker-compose run example-c
 docker-compose run example-node
 docker-compose run example-python
 docker-compose run example-r
 docker-compose run example-ruby
 ```

-In each case, the script loads data from the data/example.csv file into that table, and exports data from the database table to a JSON file in the data folder.
+In each case, the programme loads data from the data/example.csv file into that table, and exports data from the database table to a JSON file in the data folder.
 Note that the scripts do not truncate the table, so each one you run will add additional content.

 ### Cleaning up